 Why Your Email Marketing Isn’t Converting (And What to Fix First)

-And you know email matters.
-But instead of feeling like a helpful tool in your business, it starts to feel like this constant thing hanging over your head.
+But, instead of feeling like a helpful tool in your business, email starts to feel like this constant thing hanging over your head.

 Good news: it’s not just you, and this can be fixed!